Liberal Arts and Sciences Cultural Programme

 Cultural Programme 2016-17

 The full list of Cultural Programme activities for the 2016-17 academic year is below.
 We hope this gives you an idea of the exciting and diverse events that you can expect as a Liberal Arts and Sciences student at the University of Birmingham.
+Some of these events are reviewed by students on our Liberal Arts blog.

 - Cymbeline at the Royal Shakespeare Company - Shakespeare’s rarely performed romance of power, jealousy and a journey of love and reconciliation.